albertllousas/coffee-machine-kata-ddd/README.md

     - Update report
     - Send email for missing drink

-There are a lot of variations, as complex as you want, but if this was a real production system I would ask the domain experts which kind of reliability we want ... it is important to miss a report update?
+There are a lot of variations, as complex as you want, **but do we really need this right now?** if this was a real production system I would ask the domain experts which kind of reliability we want ... it is important to miss a report update?
 Can we deal with eventual consistency?
 And design the system accordingly ...

 ## Tests